-1Institute of Meteorology and Climate Research, Karlsruhe Institute of Technology, Eggenstein-Leopoldshafen, Karlsruhe, Germany 2Institute of Energy and Climate Research - Stratosphere (IEK-7), Research Center Jülich, Wilhelm-Johnen-Straße, Jülich, Germany 3Institute of Energy and Climate Research - Troposphere (IEK-8), Research Center Jülich, Wilhelm-Johnen-Straße, Jülich, Germany 4Institute for Atmospheric and Climate Science, ETH Zürich, Universitätstrasse 16, Zurich, Switzerland Correspondence: Hengheng Zhang (hengheng.zhang@kit.edu) and Harald Saathoff (harald.saathoff@kit.edu)
+1Institute of Meteorology and Climate Research, Karlsruhe Institute of Technology, Eggenstein-Leopoldshafen, Karlsruhe, Germany

+2Institute of Energy and Climate Research - Stratosphere (IEK-7), Research Center Jülich, Wilhelm-Johnen-Straße, Jülich, Germany

+3Institute of Energy and Climate Research - Troposphere (IEK-8), Research Center Jülich, Wilhelm-Johnen-Straße, Jülich, Germany

-Received: 23 January 2024 - Discussion started: 29 January 2024 Revised: 26 April 2024 - Accepted: 14 May 2024 - Published: 5 June 2024
+4Institute for Atmospheric and Climate Science, ETH Zürich, Universitätstrasse 16, Zürich, Switzerland

+Correspondence: Hengheng Zhang (hengheng.zhang@kit.edu) and Harald Saathoff (Harald.Saathoff@kit.edu)

 Abstract.
-The spatiotemporal distribution of aerosol particles in the atmosphere has a great impact on radiative transfer, clouds, and air quality.
-Modern remote sensing methods, as well as airborne in situ measurements by unpiloted aerial vehicles (UAV) or balloons, are suitable tools to improve our understanding of the role of aerosol particles in the atmosphere.
-To validate the measurement capabilities of three relatively new measurement systems and to bridge the gaps that are often encountered between remote sensing and in situ observation, as well as to investigate aerosol particles in and above the boundary layer, we conducted two measurement campaigns and collected a comprehensive dataset employing a scanning aerosol lidar, a balloon-borne radiosonde with the Compact Optical Backscatter Aerosol Detector (COBALD), an optical particle counter (OPC) on a UAV, and a comprehensive set of ground-based instruments.
-The extinction coefficients calculated from near-ground-level aerosol size distributions measured in situ are well correlated with those retrieved from lidar measurements, with a slope of 1.037 ± 0.015 and a Pearson correlation coefficient of 0.878, respectively.
-Vertical profiles measured by an OPC-N3 on a UAV show similar vertical particle distributions and boundary layer heights to lidar measurements.
-However, the sensor, OPC-N3, shows a larger variability in the aerosol backscatter coefficient measurements, with a Pearson correlation coefficient of only 0.241.
-In contrast, the COBALD data from a balloon flight are well correlated with lidar-derived backscatter data from the near-ground level up to the stratosphere, with a slope of 1.063 ± 0.016 and a Pearson correlation coefficient of 0.925, respectively.
-This consistency between lidar and COBALD data reflects the good data quality of both methods and proves that lidar can provide reliable and spatial distributions of aerosol particles with high spatial and temporal resolutions.
-This study shows that the scanning lidar has the capability to retrieve backscatter coefficients near the ground level (from 25 to 50 m above ground level) when it conducts horizontal measurement, which is not possible for vertically pointing lidar.
-These near-ground-level retrievals compare well with ground-level in situ measurements.
-In addition, in situ measurements on the balloon and UAV validated the scanning lidar retrievals within and above the boundary layer.
-The scanning aerosol lidar allows us to measure aerosol particle distributions and profiles from the ground level to the stratosphere with an accuracy equal to or better than in situ measurements and with a similar spatial resolution.
+The spatial-temporal distribution of aerosol particles in the atmosphere has a great impact on radiative transfer, clouds, and air quality.
+Modern remote sensing methods as well as airborne in-situ measurements by unmanned aerial vehicles (UAV) or balloons are suitable tools to improve our understanding of the role of aerosol particles in the atmosphere.
+To validate the measurement capabilities of three relatively new measurement systems and to bridge the gaps that are often encountered

+- 5 between remote sensing and in-situ observation as well as to investigate aerosol particles in and above the boundary layer, we conducted two measurement campaigns and collected a comprehensive dataset employing a scanning aerosol LIDAR, a balloon-borne radiosonde with the Compact Optical Backscatter Aerosol Detector (COBALD), an optical particle counter (OPC) on a-an UAV, as well as a comprehensive set of ground-based instruments.
+The extinction coefficients calculated from near-ground-level aerosol size distributions measured in-situ are well correlated with those retrieved from LIDAR measure- - 10 ments with a slope of 1.037 ± 0.015 and a Pearson correlation coefficient of 0.878, respectively.
+Vertical profiles measured by an OPC-N3 on a an UAV show similar vertical particle distributions and boundary layer heights as LIDAR measurements.
+However, the sensor, OPC-N3, shows a larger variability in aerosol backscatter backscattering coefficient measurements with a Pearson correlation coefficient of only 0.241.
+In contrast, the COBALD data from a balloon flight are well correlated with LIDAR-derived backscatter data from the near ground level up to the stratosphere with a slope of 1.063 ± 0.016 and a Pearson - 15 correlation coefficient of 0.925, respectively.
+This consistency between LIDAR and COBALD data reflects a good data quality of both methods and proves that LIDAR can provide reliable and spatial distributions of aerosol particles with high spatial and temporal resolutions.
+This study shows that the scanning LIDAR has the capability to retrieve backscatter backscattering coefficients near ground level (from 25 m to 50 m above ground level) when it conducts horizontal measurement which isn't possible for vertically pointing LIDAR.
+These near-ground-level retrievals compare well with ground-level in-situ measure- - 20 ments.
+In addition, in-situ measurements on the balloon and UAV validated scanning LIDAR retrievals within and above the boundary layer.
+The scanning aerosol LIDAR allows us to measure aerosol particle distributions and profiles from the ground level to the stratosphere with an accuracy equal or better than in-situ measurements and with a similar spatial resolution.